-Focus on providing efficient and affordable multi-modal access to jobs, education, and workforce training to promote economic opportunity in focused areas, develop "Great Streets" that enhance commerce and attract jobs.
+Focus on providing efficient and affordable multi-modal access to jobs, education, and workforce training to promote economic opportunity in the City's designed growth areas, develop "Great Streets" that enhance commerce and attract jobs.

-- Ensure street designs support business activity-and thus jobs creation-to ensure that travelers feel comfortable to stop and shop. - Coordinate closely with STA and area colleges and universities to provide convenient, cost-efficient transit service for students. - Use new technology when feasible to increase efficiency in all transportation modes, such as: - o intelligent feedback to users - o dynamic traffic signals - o priority bus routes and signaling - o information sharing about capacity - Coordinate closely with STA to identify opportunities for service improvements - Coordinate with Visit Spokane and other relevant groups to support and promote bicycle tourism in the city and region. - Partner with business entities and organizations to educate them and their members on the economic benefits of transit and active transportation oriented development - Implement the city's bicycle master plan for improved city-wide mobility
+- a.
+Ensure street designs support business activity-and thus jobs creation-to ensure that travelers feel comfortable to stop and shop. - b.
+Coordinate closely with STA and area colleges and universities to provide convenient, cost-efficient transit service for students. - c.
+Use new technology when feasible to increase efficiency in all transportation modes, such as: - i. intelligent feedback to users - ii. dynamic traffic signals - iii. priority bus-transit routes and signaling - iv. information sharing about capacity - d.
+Coordinate closely with STA to identify opportunities for service improvements in designated land use areas. - e.
+Coordinate with Visit Spokane and other relevant groups to support and promote bicycle tourism in the city and region. - f.
+Partner with business entities and organizations to educate them and their members on the economic benefits of transit and active transportation oriented development. - g.
+Implement the city's bicycle master plan for improved city-wide mobility.